azerion/bluestack-sdk-ios/Home.md

 ```
 Some Ad Network (like Smart ads server) allow user to expand and collapse ad.

+Even on refresh, banner can change the size.

 adsAdapter:bannerDidChangeFrame: will be called when ad did change size
 ```objc
 -(void)adsAdapter:(MNGAdsAdapter *)adsAdapter bannerDidChangeFrame:(CGRect)frame{